nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

   `make`ing and running the [`deviceQuery`] sample.
 If all is well it will print various details about your GPU.

+A sample `.devcontainer.json` file is also included, configured for Ubuntu 24.04.
+Copy this to `.devcontainer/devcontainer.json` to make additional customizations.

 [`deviceQuery`]: https://github.com/NVIDIA/cuda-samples/tree/ba04faaf7328dbcc87bfc9acaf17f951ee5ddcf3/Samples/deviceQuery

 ## More examples